From The Story of Dartmouth, by John P. Martin:

 A few days since Messrs.
 Starr shipped 40 packages of skates to Montreal, which were manufactured at Dartmouth.
 They have upwards of 20 men employed and turn out weekly large numbers of skates and hundreds of kegs of nails.
 The firm can manufacture skates cheaper than the article can be imported from England.
 Much of the apparatus used in the manufacture of the skates was invented by Mr. Forbes who is foreman of the works.

 The simplicity of the spring skates must have made it possible for local ladies to take up the pastime of skating which they evidently had not practised very extensively up to that time.
-This is inferred from another newspaper article when a longer stretch of

 Severe weather came early in February to freeze the harbor for five days, and thus tie up the ferries.
 The story continued: